AlanBraatz/BaseballAnalytics/readme.md

 20) now we want to create a python program to connect to the database and execute the two views. here is the prompt we used:
     Create a Python program that will connect to this AWS RDS MySQL database and execute the two views.
 21) Copy the Python code into main.py update the database connection information and run
 22) The program when run should open up the console window and display the results.
+23) Push the files to GitHub.